-SHS has a range of volunteering opportunities to add value to the work of SHS practitioners and to make a meaningful difference to the lives of children, young people and families.
-We can also develop bespoke volunteering opportunities as part of a wider partnership.
+All of our volunteering opportunities are designed to be delivered in-person or virtually.
+Your employee volunteers add value to the work of SHS practitioners and make a meaningful difference to the lives of children, young people and families.

 - A group of pupils and their parents will visit your offices with their School-Home Support practitioner, to learn about working there and to raise their employment aspirations.